loopbackio/loopback.io/pages/en/lb2/Connect-your-API-to-a-data-source.md

 Now you have a CoffeeShop model in LoopBack, how do you  create the corresponding table in MySQL database?

 You could try executing some SQL statements directly...but LoopBack provides a Node API to do it for you automatically using a process called _auto-migration_.
-For more information, see [Creating a database schema from models](/doc/en/lb2/Creating-a-database-schema-from-models).
+For more information, see [Creating a database schema from models](/doc/{{page.lang}}/lb2/Creating-a-database-schema-from-models).

 The `loopback-getting-started` module contains the `create-sample-models.js` script to demonstrate auto-migration.
 If you've been following along from the beginning (and didn't just clone this module), then you'll need to copy it from below or [from GitHub](https://github.com/strongloop/loopback-getting-started/blob/master/server/boot/create-sample-models.js) .
 Put it in the application's `/server/boot` directory so it will get executed when the application starts.

 {% include note.html content="
 The auto-migration script below is an example of a _boot script_ that LoopBack executes when an application initially starts up.
 Use boot scripts for initialization and to perform any other logic your application needs to perform when it starts.
-See [Defining boot scripts](/doc/en/lb2/Defining-boot-scripts) for more information.
+See [Defining boot scripts](/doc/en/lb2/Defining-boot-scripts) for more information." %}

-" %}

 **/server/boot/create-sample-models.js**